LinyiGuo96/LinyiGuo96.github.io/_posts/Pending-2023-08-02-Quantitative-Finance-in-Python.md

 CDS seller will compensate the buyer in the event of a debt default, the buyer needs to pay instalments (fixed payments) to the seller until the date of maturity.

+Company (bond seller) - Investor (bond buyer, CDS buyer) - Investment bank (CDS seller)

+## Options Basics

+Similar to forwards and futures, but option gives the holder the **right** to trade.

+So how much we need to pay for an option?
+The price is calculated by **Black-Scholes** model.

+## Call Option

+People speculate stock price will increase.

+Right to buy a stock (or other asset) at a given price (strike price/exercise price) after time T.

+Ignoring the option price, we can make money at the end of time T by $max(S-E, 0)$, where S is the real-time stock price and E is the strike price.

+If we want to calculate the price before the end T, we need to use Black-Scholes model, otherwise, we can use the simple formula $max(S-E, 0)$.

+## Put Option

+People speculate stock price will fall.

+Right to sell a stock (or other asset) at a given price E (strike price/exercise price) after time T.

+## American and European Options

+- American: can be exercised at any time t < T.
+- European: can only be exercised at time T.

+In most cases, we assume we are dealing with the European options.